smart-data-models/dataModel.OpenChannelManagement/Spillway/doc/spec_IT.md

         units: meters
     curveDesignDischargeCoefficient:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'The URI of an OpenChannelCurve entity that represents the design discharge coefficient (Co) as a function of apron Elevation over design upstream head (Co-P/Ho).'
           x-ngsi:
+            type: Property
+      description: The URI of an OpenChannelCurve entity that represents the design discharge coefficient (Co) as a function of apron Elevation over design upstream head (Co-P/Ho)
+      x-ngsi:
         type: Relationship
     curveDischargeCoefficient:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: 'The URI of an OpenChannelCurve entity that represents the discharge coefficient (C) as a function of upstream head (H) and spillway geometry.
-For instance, discharge coefficient as a function of upstream head over spillway width (C-H/L), or C/Co-H/Ho.'
+For instance, discharge coefficient as a function of upstream head over spillway width (C-H/L), or C/Co-H/Ho'
       x-ngsi:
         type: Relationship
     curveElevationDischarge:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'The URI of an OpenChannelCurve entity that represents discharge (Q) as a function of water elevation (H).'
           x-ngsi:
+            type: Property
+      description: The URI of an OpenChannelCurve entity that represents discharge (Q) as a function of water elevation (H)
+      x-ngsi:
         type: Relationship
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     designDischarge:
-      description: 'The design discharge (Qo) of the Spillway'
+      description: The design discharge (Qo) of the Spillway
       minimum: 0
       type: number
       x-ngsi:
         type: Property
-        units: ' m^3/s.'
+        units: ' m^3/s'
     designDischargeCoefficient:
-      description: 'The discharge coefficient (Co) for energy losses for the design discharge (Ho).'
+      description: The discharge coefficient (Co) for energy losses for the design discharge (Ho)
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     designHead:
-      description: 'The total upstream energy head for which the spillway is designed (Ho) for ''Ogee Spillway'''
+      description: The total upstream energy head for which the spillway is designed (Ho) for 'Ogee Spillway'
       minimum: 0
       type: number
       x-ngsi: